keu/docs/astro/environment-variables.md

 <pre><code parentName="pre">{`FROM quay.io/astronomer/astro-runtime:${siteVariables.runtimeVersion}
 ENV AIRFLOW__CORE__MAX_ACTIVE_RUNS_PER_DAG=1
-ENV AIRFLOW__CORE__PARALLELISM=25`}</code></pre>
+ENV AIRFLOW_VAR_MY_VAR=25`}</code></pre>

-Once your environment variables are added, deploy your changes using one of the following options:
+After you add your environment variables, use one of the following options to deploy your changes:

 - Run `astro dev restart` to rebuild your image and apply your changes locally.
-- Run `astro deploy` to apply your changes to your running Deployment on Astronomer.
+- Run `astro deploy` to apply your changes to your Deployment on Astro.

-Environment variables added to a `Dockerfile` are mounted at build time and can be referenced in any other build process that follows `astro deploy` or `astro dev start`.
-Environment variables applied in the Cloud UI only become available once the Docker build process is completed.

 ## Environment variable priority